CEU-Economics-and-Business/ECBS-6001-Advanced-Macroeconomics/ECBS-6001-Advanced-Macroeconomics.md

 --|--
 Course code |		ECBS 6001
 Course title |		Advanced Macroeconomics
-Instructor |		Miklós Koren
+Instructor |		Zsófia L. Bárány Miklós Koren
-Email |			korenm@ceu.edu
+Email |			baranyzs@ceu.edu korenm@ceu.edu
-Office |			QS B510 (Vienna)  by appointment
+Office |			 B510  by appointment
-Credits |			2 US credits (4 ECTS credits)
+Credits |			4 US credits (8 ECTS credits)
-Module |		None
+Module |		[]
-Term |			Fall 2022-2023
+Term |			Fall and Winter 2023-2024
 Course level |		PhD
-Prerequisites |		Master's level Macroeconomics,
-Course drop	|
+Prerequisites |		Master's level Macroeconomics, This is a compulsory, core class for first-year PhD in Economics students and a compulsory class for second-year MA in Economics, Data and Policy students with a Research specialization., Course drop	|

 ## 1. Course Description
 ### Content
-The course introduces Markov processes and dynamic programming, two tools for forecasting dynamic processes and solving dynamic optimization problems.
-After introducing the key concepts and theoretical results, the tools will be immediately applied in quantitative computing using the Julia programming language.
+The course introduces two building blocks of macroeconomic modeling: forward-looking dynamic models and general equilibrium with heterogeneous agents.
+These tools are applied to problems of economic growth, labor market search, and industry dynamics.
+Quantitative model solutions are also illustrated using the Julia programming language.

 ### Relevance
-Markov processes and dynamic programming are key tools to solve dynamic economic problems and can be applied for stochastic growth models, industrial organization and structural labor economics.
-Julia is an efficient, fast and open source language for scientific computing, used widely in academia and policy analysis.
+Dynamics and equilibrium are two building blocks of macroeconomic thinking.
+These approaches are essential for studying a wide range of problems in macroeconomics, labor economics, industrial organization, economic geography, international trade.

 ## 2. Learning Outcomes
 ### Key outcomes
 By the end of the course, students will be able to

-* Use difference equations to characterize 2-dimensional dynamic systems.
-* Solve for the steady-state of 2-dimensional linear dynamic systems.
-* Characterize the stability of 2-dimensional linear dynamic systems.
-* Create plots in Julia.
-* Understand the definition of Markov processes.
-* Create functions in Julia.
-* Simulate Markov processes in Julia.
-* Understand the definition of Markov chains.
-* Solve for ergodic distributions of Markov chains.
-* Forecast Markov chains analytically.
+* Analyze growth models including the Solow and Ramsey frameworks.
+* Evaluate endogenous growth theories and their implications.
-* Apply arrays and matrix algebra in Julia.
+* Apply search and matching models to labor market analysis.
-* Simulate Markov chains in Julia.
+* Analyze industry equilibrium with heterogeneous firms.
-* Understand the principle of dynamic programming.
+* Understand the importance of input-output linkages in macroeconomic contexts.
-* Derive the Bellman equation for several simple recursive problems.
-* Solve for the value function using the guess and verify method.
-* Solve the Bellman equation using value function and policy function iteration.
-* Understand contraction mappings.
-* Use while loops in Julia numerical iteration.
-* Solve the Ramsey growth model using dynamic programming.
-* Solve the Diamond-Mortensen-Pissarides search model using dynamic programming.
+* Solve dynamic programming problems and ordinary differential equations using Julia.

 ### Other outcomes